An-Nguyen-profile-umn/Rocket-launch-research-project/README.md

 Note: In the software, "Control Button State: Launch" does not appear.
 Instead, the "Control Button State: Inactive" appears because the rocket state is reset immediately after launching successfully.
 Also, "Control Button State: Active" does not appear.
 Instead, the user will be asked to command "Reset" or "Armed Launch".
 If the user chooses "Armed Launch", "Control Button State: Launch Available" will appear.
 If the user chooses "Reset" or give no commands in 10 seconds, then the rocket is reset and "Control Button State: Inactive" will appear.

-# Operating system problem:
-This program is developed and ran well on Unix and Mac OS using IntelliJ.
-I use Java 9 to developed the program.
-For the purpose of demonstrating how the program works, I exported the program to an RocketLaunch.exe file.
-When running in Win 10 OS, the program has a "not a big duel" bug that does not happen when running in Unix or Mac OS.
-Generally, you will realize it when you run the program and the bug does not effect the correctness of the program.

 -The End-